alinex/node-monitor/README.md

 - add example reports for each sensor to doc

 - generate controller report
-- convert old sensors
 - controller daemon
-- add over time report
+- add over time report (from db store)
-- -v verbose show/send always report
 - -m send to other email instead of controller contacts